 How did we get so out of control?
 Well, one of the biggest reasons is all of the bogus information floating around out there.
 I want to set the record straight—and debunk some of the most common weight loss myths, so you won’t fall victim to them.

-Myth #1: Don’t weigh yourself every day.
-Most weight loss programs do not recommend weighing yourself every day—but daily weighing could actually be the key to success.
+Weight Loss Myth #1: Don’t weigh yourself every day.
+Most healthy weight loss programs do not recommend weighing yourself every day—but daily weighing could actually be the key to success.
 Researchers enrolled more than 3,000 overweight people who were on weight loss or weight maintenance programs and followed them for two years.
 People who weighed in daily lost twice as much as those who weighed only once a week—and those who never stepped on a scale actually gained weight.